-The CCPA requires organizations to tell California residents when their personal data is being collected and what it’s being used for.
+The CCPA came into effect on January 1, and requires organizations to tell California residents when their personal data is being collected and what it’s being used for.

 Consumers also have the right to:

 - Access the personal information that organizations collect or process about them

 - Request that organizations delete their personal data under certain circumstances